rolandbosa/relief-carver/README.md

-Relief-Carver: A utility to convert Elevation data into GCode data
+Relief-Carver: Convert elevation data into G-code
 =============

+Simple and slow, just using Ruby.
+Generates a big file with lots of G-code codes.

 Installation:
 ------------

 First:

     make sure you have a decent ruby ('ruby --version' should be at 1.9.3 or higher)

 Get Bundler: